Valyo95/card-cost-service/Readme.md

   (the validation uses the Java's Locale.getISOCountries()) to fetch all the country codes and check if the given **country code** is  valid one (see [CountryValidator.java](src/main/java/com/valyo95/microservices/cardcostservice/validators/CountryValidator.java)).
   Also the country code is not case sensitive, so `GR` and `gr` is exactly the same for the CRUD's behaviour.
-* **cost** - should be a zero or positive decimal number
+* **cost** - should be a non-negative decimal number

+If any field in the request is not valid an error message is returned.

-A set of records is automatically loaded into the database when the application starts by using flyway migration
+A set of pre-configured records is automatically loaded into the database when the application starts by using flyway's migration mechanism.
+There values are:

 | Card issuing country | Clearing Cost |
 |----------------------|---------------|
 | US                   | 5             |
 | GR                   | 15            |

-The endpoint can be found under the `/country-cost` path.
+The CRUD endpoint can be found under the `/country-cost` path.

 #### Default Clearing Cost Value
 There also exists a default clearing cost value for all the other countries that are not configured in the database.